 Financial assets are recognised when, and only when, the Group becomes a party to the contractual provisions of the instruments.
+On initial recognition, a financial asset is classified as measured at amortised cost.

 At initial recognition, the Group measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial asset.
 Transaction costs of financial assets carried at fair value through profit or loss are expensed in profit or loss.